sassoftware/vi-solution-extensions/SUPPORT.md

 ## Support

-We use GitHub for tracking bugs and feature requests.
+SAS uses GitHub to track bugs and feature requests.
 Please submit a GitHub issue or pull request for support.